 Session 2: Learning by looking at my life over time

-The value of looking at our roles and experiences, and recognising the influences on our lives, is that we can unpick what really interests and motivates us and start to understand our decision making: is there a pattern?
-For instance, what we consider important can change over time, or can differ at different points of our life.
+The value of looking at our roles and experiences, and recognising the influences on our lives, is that we can identify what really interests and motivates us and start to understand our decision making and how we react to events.
+Is there a pattern?
+What we consider important can change over time: our priorities can differ at different points in our life.
 How we feel about these experiences can vary too.

 So, how do we define high points and low points?
 Are there recurring themes in the choices we make?
 Can we see the difference between choices that we make and changes that happen that are out of our control?

-In this session you are asked to look at your life experiences, including your caring experiences.
-The aim is to work out what skills and abilities you have built up, together with the qualities you have developed, particularly from caring, in addition to ones you have gained in other areas of your life.
+In this session carers look at their life experiences, focusing particularly on their caring experiences.
+The aim is to work out what skills and attributes they have built up, together with the qualities they have developed, particularly from caring, in addition to the obvious ones gained from education or work experience.